paulktngmail/react-admin/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

 The DPNET-10 Admin Dashboard provides a comprehensive set of tools for managing the DPNET-10 token presale on the Solana blockchain.
 The implementation includes specialized presale overview and management features, enhanced whitelist management with search and bulk operations, backend integration with Solana and AWS services, and testing scripts to ensure functionality.
 The dashboard is designed to be user-friendly while providing powerful tools for presale administration.

+The integration with the Solana blockchain ensures that all token data displayed is accurate and up-to-date, with real-time fetching of token supply, presale pool balance, and transaction count.
+The DynamoDB integration provides reliable storage for whitelist entries and presale configuration, with proper validation and error handling to ensure data integrity.